How to Run a Risk Voting Workshop

-Why to Add Key Risk Indicators to Your ERM Program
+Why you should add Key Risk Indicators to your ERM program

 Using KRIs and KPIs in ERM for improved decision making and strategy execution